dcodesdev/rustfinity.com/challenges/animal-sanctuary-registry/description.md

 1. `add_animal_to_section`: This function should add an animal to a section in the registry.
 If the section does not exist, it should be created.
 If the animal is already in the section, it should not be added again.

-2. `get_animals_in_section`: This function should return a list of animals sorted **alphabetically** in a given section.
+2. `get_animals_in_section`: This function should return a list of animals **sorted alphabetically** in a given section.
 If the section does not exist, it should return an empty list.

-3. `get_all_animals`: This function should return a copy of the entire registry with all animals **sorted alphabetically** in each section.
+3. `get_all_animals_sorted`: This function should return a copy of the entire registry with all animals **sorted alphabetically** in each section.

 ## Example